- Kids’ Mini Estate Plan

 Elder Law is the area of law that uniquely meets the challenges that are faced by seniors.
 This area of Elder Law encompasses many different legal areas, including estate planning, business succession planning, Medicaid planning and asset protection working together in a cohesive way to ensure protection for individuals as they age.

-Liza Ann Esqueda Esqueda Law, PLLC is an Estate and Business firm located in Northville Michigan.
+Estate and Business Planning lawyer in Northville Michigan.

 Liza’s experience at preparing Comprehensive Estate Plans; including Wills, Trusts, Durable Powers of Attorney and related documents, allows her to help each client develop an estate plan that is personalized to their needs.
 She designs estate plans for modest to high net worth individuals and believes every person deserves to have an estate plan that is shaped by their own set of unique circumstances, whatever those may be.
 Liza regularly handles multi-generational planning, planning for second marriages, and planning for times of incapacity or disability.
 She also assists clients with guardianship and conservatorship proceedings, and premarital and domestic partnership agreements.
 Whether planning or administering an estate, Liza is committed to providing exceptional legal service that is personalized and affordable for every client.